-Part A. Business specified study
+Part A. Business specified study (48 points)

 This will provide you with a broad foundation for your study of business and expose you to several business disciplines.
 It will contribute breadth to your knowledge of business and develop your understanding of multi-disciplinary decision making in organisations.
 It will also give you the opportunity to learn more about each discipline before finalising your choice of major.

-Part B. Business listed major
+Part B. Business listed major (48 points)

 This will provide you with a focused program of study that will develop your expertise in one discipline area.
 You will develop, apply and communicate an advanced level of understanding of the concepts and theoretical frameworks that constitute the knowledge base of your major area of study.